cat-astrophic/EUmissions/README.md

 In addition to running the econometric models, the script creates choropleth maps for per capita levels of Nox emissions by nation.

-This paper is currently under review at *Journal of Cleaner Production*.
+This paper is currently under review.